JD Vance Family History

 Were they, as Terra Vance has alleged, so-called Melungeons who worked almost as slaves in the new coal mines and coal camps in West Virginia and SE Kentucky?
 Probably not.

-Breathitt, Kentucky.
-JD Vance identifies more with their lives in Breathitt county.
-He has returned often to pay his respects to the family at their cemetery in the mountain and to visit the public library where he and his sister would sometimes research family history.
+JD Vance identifies most with his family’s lives in Breathitt county.
+He has returned often to pay his respects to the family at their cemetery in the mountain where he hoped to be buried.
+He was also there to visit the public library where he and his sister Lindsay would research family history.

 In 2017 JD bought property, located some three miles outside of Jackson, which he understood had been owned by his ancestors.
 Jackson, the county seat of Breathitt, is a small town of about 2,000 in the heart of SE Kentucky’s coal country.
 Most of the people live in the hills around town.

 His son James Lee, JD’s grandfather, had been born in Breathitt county that year.
-When he was a teenager, Papaw (as JD’s grandfather became known) met up with his future wife Bonnie as World War Two ended.
-Bonnie got pregnant and they ran off to Dayton, Ohio before moving onto Middleton.
+When he was a teenager, Papaw (as JD’s grandfather became known) met up with his future wife Bonnie after World War Two had ended.
+Bonnie got pregnant and in 1948 they ran off to Dayton, Ohio and married.
+Sadly their baby only lived six days.
+They then moved onto Middleton, Ohio.

 Middleton had grown up around a giant steel mill.
 Papaw, despite becoming a violent alcoholic, had a good life there as a worker for the American Rolling Mill Company.